Tuesday, December 20, 2011

 Karla Schorzman, Associate Dean of Liberal Arts & Communication

-he CCCOnline academic team this February, and formerly served as full time faculty and chair of the Brighton Center of Front Range Community College.
+Karla joined the CCCOnline academic team this February, and formerly served as full time faculty and chair of the Brighton Center of Front Range Community College.
 A seasoned instructor, Karla has for seven years taught online and face-to-face English and Sociology classes at most community colleges from Colorado Springs to Loveland; she also taught at Metro State and one for-profit college.

 Karla’s artistic talents are numerous.
 She is an avid writer and featured poet at the Colorado Poets Center.
 She also enjoys quilting and cross-stitch embroidery; one of her projects won a blue ribbon in a recent Adams County fair.
 As a Colorado native, she appreciates the state’s natural beauty while hiking and camping, and as a hot springs enthusiast, she aims to visit every hot springs area in the western US.